Teiolass/Propp-Wilson/README.md

 This repo is for the code written for the Computational Lab at University of Pisa.
-This is a work in progress, the main topic will be the implementation of the Propp-Wilson for the study of the Ising model.
+This is a work in progress, the main topic will be the implementation of the Propp-Wilson algorithm for the study of the Ising model.

 Keywords: Propp-Wilson, Markov chain, MCMC, Coupling from the past, Ising model